-Cook Island Fisherman Caught a Marlin That Is Bigger than Most Great White Sharks
+Cook Island Fisherman Caught a Marlin Grander

 Marlins often hunt in groups, similar to wolves.

-What is a Marlin?
+What Is a Marlin?

 A marlin is a large, ocean-dwelling fish of the Istiophoridae (or sailfish) family.
 Closely related to swordfish, they have long bills, long slender bodies, and a dorsal fin that can be raised and lowered like a sail.
 Their anatomy allows them to be extremely fast and skilled hunters.
 Some sailfish even hunt in groups, using their sails to communicate to one another and to scare fish into a manageable herd (shoal).
 This intelligent, pack-like hunting allows all the predatory fish to take their pick of the food.